nicolocarpignoli/design-patterns-summary/README.md

   - ..

 ### Singleton
-Used for having a single instance of a specified object in a software system
+Used for having a single instance of a specific object in a software system

 * Use cases:
   - Need of a single instance for coherence and avoid conflicts about behaviour and object state